-My initial love to street photography began when I first saw pictures made by my father-in-law made in 1987, after a Beatrice concert in Budapest, Hungary.
-I was in my mid-thirties and my mind was blown away to find out how easily one can make the whole world around you a candid studio.
-Hence a new chapter in my life began...
+My initial love for street photography began when I first saw pictures made by my father-in-law made in 1987, after a Beatrice concert in Budapest, Hungary.
+I was in my mid-thirties and my mind was blown away to find out how one can make the whole world around you a candid studio.
+Hence a new chapter in my life began.

 When it comes to my work in street photography, I see each and every situation as a single unrepeatable moment in life at a given time, thus my work has no connection with each and other photos.
 Images should be viewed and observed as a unique frozen moment of time, individually.

-I'm drawn to humour and coincidences in the streets although subtle and melancholy moments capture my shutter finger when I'm out and about shooting.
+I'm drawn to humour and coincidences in the streets although subtle and melancholy moments capture my attention when I'm out and about shooting.